matusm/NMM2profile/README.md

 `--sig` : Output format as used by SigmaSurf freeware.

-`--txt` : Output as basic text file as defined by NPL.
+`--txt` : Output basic text file as defined by NPL.

 `--prf` : Output PRF format as defined by NPL.